NatthawatTungruethaipak/Online-Auction-System-eBuy/readme.txt

 ## How to run? ##

-  1) Go to file directory of program.
+  1) Go to 'src' folder.
-    Go to file directory that contains java file, data text file, and picture folder
+    Go to src directory that contains java file, data text file, and picture folder

   2) Uses command 'javac *.java'
     Execute from .java to .class